Harika-SVL/Docker/notes.md

 * What happens
     * docker client will forward the request to docker daemon
     * docker daemon will check if the image exists locally. if yes creates the container by using image
     * if the image doesnot exist, then docker daemon tries to download the image from docker registry connected.
-The default docker registry is docker hub.
+The default docker registry is docker hub
-    * Downloading image into local repo from registy is called as pull.
+    * Downloading image into local repo from registy is called as pull
-    * Once the image is pulled the container is created.
+    * Once the image is pulled the container is created

-* Registry is collection of docker images hosted for reuse.
+* Registry is collection of docker images hosted for reuse
 * Docker hub

     [ Refer Here : https://hub.docker.com/search?q= ]